Donna asked: How can I clean our toilet? We are on a septic system, and our dog drinks out of the toilet. Thank you.

 - Scrub the bowl with the clean toilet brush.

 - Flush to remove the dirty water and vinegar.

-- If stains remain, make a paste of baking soda and warm water and apply to the bowl.
-Allow it to sit overnight, then scrub clean.
+- If stains remain, make a paste of baking soda and warm water.
+It should be about the consistency of peanut butter.
+Apply the paste to the bowl, allow it to sit overnight, then scrub clean.

 Additional Tips and Advice

 - To remove stubborn stains or rust rings, you may need to use a stronger cleaner the first time.
 Lock your pet out of the bathroom overnight while it works, then rinse and flush several times until the residue is gone.

 - To maintain your “green clean,” be sure to repeat the process frequently.
 The more often you clean, the more effective this method is.
 Clean at least once a week; preferably twice.

 - Baking soda and vinegar are both non-toxic and safe for pets.
 However, if your pet has a sensitive stomach, it’s best to keep him away from the bowl while it “soaks.”

 - When you combine baking soda and vinegar, you get a frothy “volcano” effect.
 Do so only with caution; it’s not dangerous, but it can be extremely messy.